ABOUT JEFFREY

 Personal Introduction

-As an artist, Jeffrey turned imagination into impact.
-As a small business owner, they created jobs, supported local makers, and helped strengthen Asheville’s creative economy.
-As a community leader, Jeffrey has brought people together across sectors to address real challenges, from post flood recovery efforts to revitalizing arts spaces that anchor neighborhood identity.
+As an artist, Jeffrey turned vision into impact.
+As a small business owner, they created jobs, supported local makers, and strengthened Asheville’s creative economy.
+As a community organizer, Jeffrey brings people together across sectors to address real challenges and move ideas into action.

-Now, Jeffrey is ready to bring that same collaborative and solutions driven approach to Asheville City Council, grounded in listening, showing up, and making space for others to lead.
+Jeffrey is ready to bring that collaborative, solutions driven approach to Asheville City Council, grounded in listening, showing up, building bridges, and creating tables large enough for everyone to sit at, and staying until the work gets done.

 A woman with blonde hair and sunglasses stands in front of a colorful mural on a brick wall that reads 'You are powerful.
 You are loved.'
 She holds a coffee cup in one hand and a phone in the other and is wearing a black dress with a patterned coat, jewelry, and red boots.